Table of Contents

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.

-How Do I Get to Monument Valley?
+How do I get to Monument Valley?

 Driving to Monument Valley is a popular choice as it allows for flexibility and the opportunity to explore the surrounding area at your own pace.
 The main entrance to Monument Valley Navajo Tribal Park is off Highway 163.
-The park is approximately 5.5 hours north of Phoenix, Arizona, and about 2.2 hours southeast of Page, Arizona,.
+The park is approximately 5.5 hours north of Phoenix, Arizona, and about 2.2 hours southeast of Page, Arizona.
 It’s important to note that some parts of the road leading to Monument Valley may be unpaved, so consider the suitability of your vehicle.

 If you prefer to fly to the area, the closest major airports are Phoenix Sky Harbor International Airport (PHX) or McCarran International Airport in Las Vegas (LAS).
 From there, you can rent a car and drive to Monument Valley.
 The drive from Phoenix takes about 5.5 hours, while the drive from Las Vegas takes approximately 6 hours.

-These landmark buttes and mesa here on the Navajo Reservation are some most photographed in the world.
+These landmark buttes and mesas here on the Navajo Reservation, are some most photographed in the world.
 Carved by wind and water for over millions of years, these rock formations are spectacular.
 The Navajo name is Tse’Bii’Ndzisgaii, meaning “valley of the rocks”.
 The Navajo People are the largest population of indigenous Americans in the US.
 Exploring the American southwest, with its red rocks and water-carved canyons, is all about appreciating the wide-open spaces and the way the sky lights up the mesas throughout the day.
-Unlike Mesa Verde, there are no cliff dwellings here.
+Unlike at Mesa Verde, there are no cliff dwellings here.

 Exploring the Enchanting Southwest: a Journey through Kayenta

 Kayenta is the gateway to Monument Valley Navajo Tribal Park.
 Kayenta is a small town on Hwy 163 and lies within the Navajo Reservation.
 Tourists from Monument Valley stay at motels and fast-food restaurants in town.
 Construction stops interrupted the drive from Page, and we were weary and tired.
 It’s a convenient place to stock up on supplies before heading to Monument Valley.
-We briefly stopped to enjoy a quick lunch before heading into the park for the evening.
+We made a brief stop to enjoy a quick lunch before heading into the park for the evening.
 Kayenta has a Burger King, Sonic Drive-In, Subway restaurant, and McDonald’s.
 Sonic seemed to be the easiest to get into and back out again.
 From Kayenta, we drove north on Highway 163 for 20 miles.
 On the right, we reached the entrance to Monument Valley Navajo Tribal Park.

 Forrest Gump Point: A Journey to an Iconic Film Location in Monument Valley